-Table A.XV shows that a majority of Muslim women fast during pregnancy.
+Table A.XXIV shows that a majority of Muslim women fast during pregnancy.
 It means we have a strong first stage in our setup, although we do not observe the fasting rate for our sample directly.
-The fasting data would have allowed us to go beyond the ITT to estimate the average treatment effect in the population.
-It would also have allowed us to see if the effect size increases with the fasting rate (the number of days a women fasts during pregnancy-the exposure intensity).
+The fasting data would have allowed us to go beyond the ITT to estimate the average treatment effect for our population.
+It would also have allowed us to see if the effect size increases with the fasting rate (the number of days the mother fasts during pregnancy-the exposure intensity).
 Here we follow an alternative strategy to make progress on the latter point.
 Since Ramadan fast is observed as a religious obligation, the fasting rate must to a first order depend on how religious an individual's family was at the time they were in utero.
 We do not observe family religiousness directly but can construct a measure of it using the given name of the individual.
 Specifically, we define a family as religious if the given name of the individual is Muhammad.
-We presume here that religious mothers are more likely to pick a religious name for their children and are more likely to fast during pregnancy.
+We presume that religious mothers are more likely to pick a religious name for their children and are more likely to fast during pregnancy.
+Because name of the child is chosen at the time of birth, it captures religiousness of the family close to the event of interest-the pregnancy.
 Bifurcating our sample on the basis of this criterion, we estimate the effect size for the two groups separately.
-Figure VI shows these results, which are consistent with our a priori reasoning.
-The point estimates for the group with higher expected fasting rate are invariably larger (negative), although the difference between the two is not always significant.
-The positive relationship between exposure intensity and the effect size strengthens our causal story further, linking Ramadan exposure during pregnancy to earnings in the later life.
+The results, plotted in Figure VII, are consistent with our a priori reasoning.14 The point estimates for the group with a higher expected fasting rate are invariably larger (more negative), although the difference between the two is not always significant.
+Since Muhammad is a male name, by construction all females in our sample get included in the low treatment intensity group.
+To show that our result is not biased by gender gap in earnings, Figure A.III replicates this analysis, restricting the sample to males only.
+The results from this alternative specification are quite similar (note that our sample is more than 90% male).
+The positive relationship between exposure intensity and the effect size strengthens our causal story, linking Ramadan exposure during pregnancy to earnings in the later life.